 The module-specific site on Moodle provides students with access to lecture notes and copies of the slides used during the lecture prior to the lecture (in pdf format).
-All lectures are recorded and made available on Moodle at least 1 week in advance of the practical session.
 Materials posted on Moodle areas, including computer-based sessions, have been made accessible where possible.
 All students have access to "SensusAccess" software which allows conversion of files into alternative formats.